 Stability Ball – A stability ball can be a great help for your crunches and sit-ups.
 A study concluded that crunches performed on a stability ball boosted the activation, or flexing, of the muscles by around 25%, while also giving added support.

 Power Tower – Otherwise known as a vertical knee raiser, this is one of the best tools for ab workouts, with special arm and back pads to rest against whilst exercising.
 Ensure your back is firmly held against the pad and then raise your knees, working the central abs.

 For a guide to finding the perfect ab and core equipment for your needs check out the Ab and Core Fitness Equipment Guide.

-Alternatively, you can see the range of discounts on the most popular ab equipment around on this page at Amazon.co.uk (check those offers for yourself now!)
+Alternatively, you can see the most popular ab equipment around on this page at Amazon.co.uk (check those offers for yourself now!)